Algo-Trading-Project/mvp-website/README.md

 # QuantPulse Dashboard

-Vite + React application that renders the QuantPulse dashboard with a pluggable data layer.
-The UI can run entirely against local mocks for development, or point to your AWS API Gateway + Lambda endpoints for live metrics.
+Vite + React application that renders the QuantPulse dashboard using Supabase Edge Functions for all analytics and lead-capture APIs.

 ## Prerequisites